 But if you've always thought Etsy is just an online store for crafters and vintage sellers it's time to revisit those preconceptions.
 There are now tonnes of print on demand sellers offering their unique designs on a range of products.

-It's popularity can be attributed to the fact it gave consumers an easy way to find items that aren't sold anywhere else.
+Its popularity can be attributed to the fact it gives consumers an easy way to find items that aren't sold anywhere else.

 Etsy connects artists with customers around the world, the focus of the platform is selling unique products that aren't available in big-name retail stores.